-Student Loan Discharge in Bankruptcy
+Student Loan Discharge in an Ohio Bankruptcy

 The average amount of student loan debt is $32,731 for an individual borrower.
 This number can be much higher if the student completed post-graduate work or had several attempts at finishing school.
 For many borrowers, the amount of student loan debt is crushing, leading many to wonder “Can I file bankruptcy on my student loans?”